AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/lc-folder-profile.md

 ## Manage Publish profiles

-This section allows you to view, create, and manage publish profiles used for publishing courses to SCORM Cloud.
-Each profile defines the connection settings and configuration details required to publish a learning course to a specific SCORM Cloud environment.
+This section allows you to view, create, and manage publish profiles used for publishing courses to SCORM Cloud or Adobe Learning Manager (ALM).
+Each profile defines the connection settings and configuration details required to publish a learning course to a selected publishing server.

-You can create multiple profiles if you need to publish to different SCORM Cloud accounts, ensuring flexibility and control over your publishing process.
+You can create multiple profiles to publish content to different SCORM Cloud accounts or ALM instances, providing flexibility and control over your publishing workflow.

-Provide the server details along with the Client ID and Client secret of the associated SCORM cloud application to configure the Publish profile for SCORM cloud.
+To configure a publish profile, select the desired publish server (SCORM Cloud or Adobe Learning Manager) and provide the required connection details.
+For SCORM Cloud, enter the server information along with the Client ID and Client Secret of the associated SCORM Cloud application.
+For Adobe Learning Manager, provide the corresponding server and authentication details required for your ALM environment.

 ![](assets/configure-publish-profiles.png){width="350"}

-You can also create profiles for learning manager

-1. Navigate to **Workspace Settings**.
-2. Open the **Publish Profiles** tab.
-3. Select **Adobe Learning Manager** as the publishing destination.
-4. Enter the required Adobe Learning Manager connection details and **Authorize** them.
-5. Save the publish profile.

-The saved profile becomes available when publishing SCORM content.